manishraz32/RNWTODOLIST/README.md

 ## Overview

-This is a  advance do list application. which I have created for a assignment is given by a organization
+This is a  advance to do list application. which I have created for a assignment is given by a organization.

 ## Features